-Our strategy is to develop and demonstrate proof-of-concept for our product candidates before leveraging their value through partnerships or, in appropriate situations, continuing late stage development through commercialization ourselves.
-Demonstrating proof-of-concept for a product candidate generally involves bringing it through Phase 1 clinical trials and one or more Phase 2 clinical trials so that we are able to demonstrate, based on human trials, good safety data for the product candidate and some data indicating its effectiveness.
+Generally our strategy is to develop and demonstrate proof-of-concept for our drug candidates before leveraging their value through partnerships or, in appropriate situations, continuing late stage development through commercialization ourselves.
+Demonstrating proof-of-concept for a drug candidate generally involves bringing it through Phase 1 clinical trials and one or more Phase 2 clinical trials so that we are able to demonstrate, based on human trials, good safety data for the drug candidate and some data indicating its effectiveness.
 We thus leverage the value of our technology portfolio through corporate, governmental and non-governmental partnerships.
 This approach allows us to maximize the overall value of our technology and product portfolio while best ensuring the expeditious development of each individual product.
 Our current collaborations include the commercialization of an oral human rotavirus vaccine.
-Our product candidates address market opportunities for which we believe current therapies are inadequate or non-existent.
+We are exploring potential development and commercialization collaborations for certain drug candidates such as CDX-011 and CDX-1127.
+Furthermore, while we plan to retain the rights to develop and commercialize rindopepimut in North America, we are exploring potential partnership opportunities to commercialize rindopepimut outside of North America.
+Our drug candidates address market opportunities for which we believe current therapies are inadequate or non-existent.

-Our products are derived from a broad set of complementary technologies which have the ability to utilize the human immune system and enable the creation of preventative and therapeutic agents.
+Our products are derived from a broad set of complementary technologies which have the ability to utilize the human immune system and enable the creation of therapeutic agents.
 We are using these technologies to develop targeted immunotherapeutics comprised of antibodies, adjuvants and monotherapies and antibody-drug conjugates that prevent or treat cancer and other diseases that modify undesirable activity by the body's own proteins or cells.
-A number of our immunotherapeutic and antibody-drug conjugate product candidates are in various stages of clinical trials.
+A number of our immunotherapeutic and antibody-drug conjugate drug candidates are in various stages of clinical trials.
 We expect that a large percentage of our research and development expenses will be incurred in support of our current and future clinical trial programs.